oreplay/oreplay-backend/README.md

 * Navigate to the main path with `cd /var/www/cplatform/public/app_rest`
 * Avoid running commands as root (since it can cause permission problems), change the user with: `su composeruser`

+# REST API

+Our REST API will follow this priciples:
+- Statelessness: Each HTTP request contains all information needed to complete the request.
+- Well-defined HTTP methods: we are using GET, POST, PATCH and DELETE (as defined in the Controllers section) to perform different CRUD opperations
+- Uniform interface:
+  - Universal syntax: Each resource should be addressed with one single URI
+  - The API is sending and receiving data using JSON
+  - HTTP status codes.
+20X codes will always be successful responses while 40X or 50X codes will be used for different errors.
+- Self-explanatory: The API will use a common naming convention for URIs and include HATEOAS to improve self discovery

 # Creating a new endpoint
 Usually a new endpoint will require a new set of related objects.
 - Controller: This is where the main logic of the endpoint is located